sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="listReportsOnChannelByUrl"></a>
 # **listReportsOnChannelByUrl**
-> ListReportsOnChannelByUrlResponse listReportsOnChannelByUrl(channelType, channelUrl, apiToken, token, limit)
+> ListReportsOnChannelByUrlResponse listReportsOnChannelByUrl(apiToken, channelType, channelUrl, token, limit)

 List reports on a channel